spellshape/cli/docs/versioned_docs/version-v0.25.2/07-cli.md

 the "bank"'s module keeper.
 You can scaffold a "foo" module with the dependency on "bank" with the following command:

-  ignite scaffold module foo --dep bank
+  spellshape scaffold module foo --dep bank

 You can then define which methods you want to import from the "bank" keeper in "expected_keepers.go".